 His predecessor, Pope Benedict, had been accused of failing to protect children and suppressing investigations - allegations he denied.

 Before him, under Pope John Paul II, Cardinal Bernard Law, the disgraced figure at the centre of the Boston scandal, was given a symbolic role in Rome close to the Vatican and allowed to maintain his rank, despite outrage from victims.

-Between 2000 and 2010 several huge payouts were made by US dioceses to settle with victims.
+Between 2000 and 2010 several huge payouts were made by US dioceses to settle victims' claims.

-In 2011, Pope Benedict told bishops, in new guidelines, they had to promptly report any suspected cases to local police.
+In 2011, Pope Benedict told bishops, in new guidelines, that they had to report any suspected cases to local police promptly.
 Previously, all cases were supposed to be referred to Rome.